jhudsl/tidyversecourse/docs/02-get-data.md

 ![full join will fill in NAs](https://docs.google.com/presentation/d/18NcOwo7PvEgs71mVbvCxawDFLNftxPqUpuTNnKv-C_M/export/png?id=18NcOwo7PvEgs71mVbvCxawDFLNftxPqUpuTNnKv-C_M&pageid=g3a5854d1ae_0_185)

-As you saw in the last example, to carry out a full join, we have to again specify that the objects are tibbles before being able to carry out the join
+As you saw in the last example, to carry out a full join, we have to again specify that the objects are tibbles before being able to carry out the join:

 ```r